owocki/web3_revenue_primitives/README.md

 ### Percentage Fee

-This model is where you take a % of each trasanction done on your platform.
+This model is where you take a % of each transaction done on your platform.
 It is popular with exchanges and marketplaces.

-Usually who pays for the % is the seller, since he is the one that gets the benefit of getting a sale done thanks to the connectiong provided by the platform.
+Usually who pays for the % is the seller, since he is the one that gets the benefit of getting a sale done thanks to the connecting provided by the platform.
 An offline example would be a supermarket.

 Notable examples: